mialkin/dictionary-api/readme.md

 docker-compose -f docker-compose.infrastructure.yml up
 ```

 2\.
-Run application either in IDE  by running `Dicrionary.Api` project in Rider or run it in Docker:
+Run application in one of these ways:

+2\.1 In IDE, by launching `Dicrionary.Api` project

+2\.2 In Docker, by running command:

 ```bash
 docker run \